Skip to main content

 Overview

-We are excited to announce that the 53rd edition of the Southeastern Magnetic Resonance Conference (SEMRC) will be held at the University of Florida College of Medicine campus from 5:00 PM on Friday, November 14 through 1:00 PM on Sunday, November 16, 2025.
+We are excited to announce that the 53rd edition of the Southeastern Magnetic Resonance Conference (SEMRC) will be held at the University of Florida College of Medicine campus, in the Harrell Medical Education Building (1104 Newell Dr, Gainesville, FL 32601), from 5:00 PM on Friday, November 14 through 1:00 PM on Sunday, November 16, 2025.

 Details